o355/PyWeather/storage/config_README.md

 This option lets you control the version text that is visible to the user (when showing "PyWeather is out of date, you have version <version>, etc).
 This option is a string, you can put whatever you want here, if you so desire.

 **Default option: 0.5.2.1 beta**

+## USER section
+**Available in PyWeather 0.6 beta and above**

+An explaination isn't needed.

+### configprovisioned
+This option controls if your config file is provisioned.
+This mainly does nothing, as this section/option is used to rat out an unprovisioned config.

+Changing this should do nothing, but keep it True just to be safe.

+**Default option: True**